xiaoxu193/gabbybot/README.md

 (powered by Twilio)

+Sample conversation:
+>Me: Hey why did you put me on GitHub?

+>GabbyBot: You've got my full attention.
+Because my programming determined it.

+>Me: I feel lonely here

+>GabbyBot: What is that feeling like?
+You've come to the right place.
+I will keep you company.

+>Me: thanks why would you do that?

+>GabbyBot: You are quite welcome!
+It is my fundamental purpose.

+>Me: What fundamental purpose?

+>GabbyBot: Interesting question.
+Perhaps I'm just expressing my own concern about it.
+Tell me about your likes and dislikes?

+>Me: I like python

+>GabbyBot: A lot of people like that.
+Do you like it?
+I love horses.

 ##How does it work?
 Gabby Bot uses [PyAiml](http://pyaiml.sourceforge.net/) to parse your input and compare it with tousands of standard phrases.
 It responds with a human like accuracy.